ECM changed my life

 Thus to say I support assisted dying would be an understatement.
 Of course at my age I’m already worrying about my own lack of choices.
 Assisted Dying is a right which should belong to us all.
 Thank you Jonathan Dimbleby, Julian Barnes, Patrick Stewart, Jo Brand, Prue Leith and Esther Rantzen for raising the profile of Dignity in Dying.

 As Prue Leith says “While I am healthy at the moment, I’d very much like to have a little lethal concoction sitting in a safe waiting for the right moment.
-And I’d rather it was legal.”
+And I’d rather it was legal.

-I Saw Keir Starmer speak in 2014 before he was an MP for Holborn & St Pancras (aka Camden).
-He answered every question at Camden Girls School better than anybody.
 I told my hairdresser (who also held a hustings, see my video) he would be the Prime Minister one day.
-I believe I will be proved right.

 Personally I will be voting Independent.